-Chop up tomatoes and peppers into small pieces and throw onto a baking sheet with the garlic.
+- Preheat oven to 400° F. Cut peppers into thin strips (about ¼" wide), and spread onto a baking sheet with roughly chopped garlic cloves.
 Season with salt and fresh cracked black pepper.

-Finish with a drizzle of vinegar and serve alongside crusty bread warmed or room temperature.
+- Finish with a drizzle of balsamic glaze over the entire dish and chopped fresh basil.
+S⅔erve alongside crusty bread warmed or room temperature.

 - The longer you allow this to sit in the fridge, the yummier it will taste!
 So opt for overnight if you can.